crossplane/crossplane/docs/services/aws-services-guide.md

 * You should see the following output:

-> namespace/aws-infra-dev.yaml created
+> namespace/aws-infra-dev created

 #### AWS Provider

-It is essential to make sure that the AWS user credentials is configured in Crossplane as a provider.
+It is essential to make sure that the AWS user credentials are configured in Crossplane as a provider.
 Please follow the steps [provider guide][aws-provider-guide] for more information.

 #### Cloud-Specific Resource Classes

-Cloud-specific resource classes are used to define a reusable configuration for a specific managed service.
+Cloud-specific resource classes are used to define a reusable configuration for a specific managed resource.
 Wordpress requires a MySQL database, which can be satisfied by an [AWS RDS][aws-rds] instance.

 * Define an AWS RDS `RDSInstanceClass` in `aws-mysql-standard.yaml` and